 This isn’t same level as North Korea and Iraq, which are both at Level 4, but Level 3 is still the US government’s way of saying “Be careful about traveling to China”.

 Bottom Line: Obviously, COVID-19 has left it’s mark on China and the rest of the world.
 The worst of the pandemic is over and you’re free to enter China, but you’ll still notice changes in how travel is now done in China.

 Recommendation for China Travelers

-If you absolutely must travel to China right now (and honestly, I can’t imagine many cases where it’s a must), here are a few recommendations and precautions you can take:
+If you still plan to travel to China right now, here are a few recommendations and precautions you can take: